rebeclem/Amitermes_termite_gut/fastqc.md

 <br />

 The `html` files are the ones that we are interested in.
-We're going to move all the `html` files into a directory so we can look at all the files at the same time.
+We're going to delete all of the zip files in the folder so we have just the `html` files.
 ```
 # remember we're still in the Analysis folder
-mkdir -p fastqc_raw
-mv */*.html fastqc_raw/
+rm */*_R?_fastqc.zip
 ```
 Now download that folder to your computer with this command.
 This command needs to be excuted on your local computer (not within colonial one).
 I recommend opening up another tab on your terminal and then executing this command:
 ```